 I have encountered instances where my children have told me that they were too busy playing so forgot to drink water.
 Be prepared for excuses like “kitchen is too far” too.

 I thus came up with the idea of a “water station” in their activity room.
 With their favorite cartoon character’s picture stuck up there, it’s working well so far in grabbing their attention and works as a wonderful reminder to fuel up while playing.

 5. Keep It Healthy

-Whatever option you choose to keep your little one hydrated, ensure to opt a healthy way.
+Whatever option you choose to keep your little one hydrated, ensure to opt for a healthy way.
 And the easiest way to keep hydration healthy at home is by not purchasing sugar-filled drinks.
-Sodas, pops and other sports drinks are certainly not recommended for young children.
+Soda pops and other sports drinks are certainly not recommended for young children.
 Even packaged juices comprise a chunk of sugar components.

 6. Keep it separate

 If you have more than one kid, make sure they have individual water bottles.
 It’s a great way of monitoring how much a child is taking in.
 Better still, label their sippers or bottles.
 This adds a sense of responsibility to children and gives them the drive to do self-monitoring.